davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-Although it's obfuscated, we can see that it's accessing files from the domain **befukiv.com** in order to download two files.
-A DNS search reveals that this domain has two name servers pointing to domains in Russia.
+Although it's obfuscated, we can discern that it's accessing files from the domain befukiv.com to download two files.
+A DNS search unveils that this domain has two name servers pointing to domains in Russia.

 ```
 ...